 Visibility for the colorblind

 There is another theory as to why blue lights have proven to be the dominant color for police lights in the US, and this time, color theory isn’t the reasoning.
-It has been suggested that individuals with color blindness are usually able to see red or blue; they may miss one of these two colors, but rarely does color blindness impact the ability to see both.
+It has been suggested that individuals with color blindness are usually able to see red or blue; they may miss one of these two colors, but rarely does color blindness impact the ability to see both, thus the reason you see both on an led light bar.

 A thought on flashing lights